WebKit/explainers/spatial-backdrop/README.md

 ## Accessibility

-The content provided by this like theme color or background images are only presentational and thus, can be ignored for the purposes of visual accessibility but the description should be revealed through the UA elements used to enable the environment backdrop.
+The content provided by this is presentational, like theme color or background images.
+The alt text of the model should be used to describe the presented environment.

 ## Handling models which are computationally expensive to render